tinwe6/CittadellaBBS/doc/user_consent.md

 ## Internal Mechanism

-The following flags are stored in the user data `dati_ut.sflags[0]`
+The following flags are stored in the user data `dati_ut.sflags[0]`:

-* `SUT_CONSENT` - set iff the user accepted the terms last time they were presented to her
+* `SUT_CONSENT` - set iff the user accepted the terms last time they were presented to her,
-* `SUT_NEED_CONSENT` - if set the user will be asked to renew her consent the next time she logs in
+* `SUT_NEED_CONSENT` - if set the user will be asked to renew her consent the next time she logs in,
-* `SUT_DELETEME` - the user has requested the deletion of her account and related personal data
+* `SUT_DELETEME` - the user has requested the deletion of her account and related personal data.

 If `SUT_CONSENT` is not set _or_ `SUT_NEED_CONSENT` is set, the user is asked to accept the terms at login time.